mohamedmohsenofficial/anuppuccin-custom-tweaks/README.md

     *   `code-blocks-colors.css`: Dedicated styling for syntax highlighting and seamless code block rendering.
     *   `os-default-fonts.css`: Forces Obsidian to use your device's native system fonts and emojis for maximum performance and native feel.
 *   📄 `style-settings-export.json`: My personal configuration file for the Style Settings plugin.
+*   📁 `screen/`: Contains all the showcase screenshots.

 ---